paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 ### Get JavaScript Snippet from AWS Console

-The JavaScript snippet is specific to the CloudWatch RUM application monitor and is used by your application to inject the CloudWatch RUM web client in order for it to sent events back to the service.
+The JavaScript snippet is specific to the CloudWatch RUM application monitor and is used by your application to inject in the CloudWatch RUM web client.
+This is what captures and sends back events to the service.

 1. Login to the AWS Console
 2. Navigate to CloudWatch RUM